Leaving Marks…

 Hebrews 11:5

-“He was thirty-two years old when he became king; and he reigned in Jerusalem eight years and, to no one’s sorrow, departed.
-However, they buried him in the City of David, but not in the tombs of the kings.”Acts 9:39
+20He was thirty-two years old when he became king, and he reigned in Jerusalem for eight years; and he departed with no one’s regret, and they buried him in the city of David, but not in the tombs of the kings.

-“Then Peter arose and went with them.
-When he had come, they brought him to the upper room.
-And all the widows stood by him weeping, showing the tunics and garments which Dorcas had made while she was with them.”
+39So Peter got ready and went with them.
+When he arrived, they brought him into the room upstairs; and all the widows stood beside him, weeping and showing all the tunics and garments that Dorcas used to make while she was with them.

 When Enoch was caught up, there was obviously a search for him.
 We read: “For before he was taken, he had this testimony, that he pleased God” (Heb.
 11:5).
 So his fellow human beings had noticed that he was suddenly gone.